EDCD/EDDI/SpeechResponder/Variables.md

   - *altitude* - a decimal value indicating the ship's current altitude (if in flight near a surface)
   - *heading* - a decimal value indicating the ship's current heading (if near a surface)
   - *slope* - a decimal value indicating the ship's current slope relative to the horizon (if near a surface)
+  - *gliding* - true if your ship is in glide mode near a planet surface.
   - *analysis_mode* - a boolean value indicating whether the ship's HUD is currently in Analysis Mode
   - *night_vision* - a boolean value indicating whether night vision is currently active
   - *fuel* - a decimal value indicating the ship's current fuel (including fuel in the active fuel reservoir)
   - *fuel_percent* - a decimal percent value calculated from your current total fuel capacity
   - *fuel_seconds* - an integer value projecting the time remaining before you run out of fuel, in seconds
-  - *cargo_carried* - an integer value of the current cargo you are carrying
+  - *cargo_carried* - the tons of cargo you are currently carrying
   - *legalstatus* - the ship's current legal status.
 Can be one of
     - "Clean",
     - "Illegal cargo",